 Benefits and Risks of Feeding Air-Dried Bones to Dogs

-The risks of feeding air-dried and freeze-dried bones and chews are the same as those of feeding raw bones.
+The risks of feeding air-dried bones and chews are the same as those of feeding raw bones.
 And just like raw bones, it's important to know which air-dried bones and chews are a good fit for our individual dogs.
-I receive a monthly subscription box from Real Dog Box that includes air-dried chews (duck wings, turkey wings, trachea, tendons, boar's ribs, etc.) – I've been a member for years, and our dogs have done great on everything we've tried.

 Are Air-Dried Bones Safe for Dogs?

-Dogs are naturally able to consume and digest bones, and my dogs have been eating bones for years without issue, but this doesn't mean that bones and chews are always safe for our dogs.
+Dogs are naturally able to consume and digest bones, and my dogs have been eating bones for years without issue, but this doesn't mean that all bones and chews are always safe for all dogs.
 So, what do we do?

 • Monitor dogs when they're consuming bones and chews.
-This is a strict rule in our house and the best way I know to protect my dogs while they're enjoying their bones and chews.
-Each dog has a spot, and each dog has their preferred chews (the ones they do well with).
+This is a strict rule in our house, and how I protect my dogs while they're enjoying their bones and chews.
+Each dog has a spot and a preferred chew.

 • Teach dogs “drop it.”
-My dogs have a solid “drop it,” which is handy if I notice that they're not doing well with a bone or chew.
-And I always reward them with an alternative (bully stick, a different bone, etc.) so they don't run away or try to swallow the chew quickly.
+My dogs have a solid “drop it,” which is handy if I notice they're not doing well with a bone or chew.
+I keep alternatives on hand to trade with my dogs; this prevents them from running away or trying to swallow the chew quickly.

 If you've done everything I've shared and you're still nervous about feeding bones, don't worry, and don't allow the masses to bully you out of your concerns.
 As I shared above, I grind bones for my dogs – their primary diet is ground raw.
 So they're getting the nutrients bones bring to the diet.
-For teeth cleaning, you can use a chew toy that helps to clean the teeth or brush your dogs' teeth.
+If raw meaty bones, air-dried bones, and chews aren't a good fit for your dog, there are other ways to introduce engagement and keep their teeth clean.
+Both of which we should do anyway.

 Read More About Raw Feeding